NPTE Pass Rate Analysis

 The pattern is consistent year over year.
 First-time candidates have the best preparation window — clinical reasoning is sharp from recent rotations, content from didactic coursework is still accessible, and the psychological burden is significantly lower than what retakers face.

 Retakers face a different challenge entirely.
-By the second attempt, graduation is months or years in the past, full-time work or family obligations have often taken priority, and the experience of failing once creates real psychological pressure that test preparation materials alone do not address.
-The statistics reflect this reality — and they reinforce why first-attempt preparation strategy is the single most important investment a DPT student can make in their NPTE journey.
+By the second attempt, graduation is months or years in the past, full-time clinical practice or family obligations have often taken priority, and the experience of failing once creates real psychological pressure that traditional study guides and practice exams alone do not address.
+The statistics reflect this reality — and they reinforce why first-attempt NPTE preparation strategy is the single most important investment a physical therapy student can make in their licensure journey.

 Program Variation